sqdlab/SQDToolz/docs/Developer/ZI.md

 - The HAL can be reinitialised with different logical signal lines; this can be useful when rerouting to a different channel/port midway through the experiment without having to reinitialise and/or lose the calibrated qubit parameters
 - If the HAL is reinitialised into a different qubit object type, then all calibrated qubit parameters are lost/reset
 - Using `__getattr__`, `__setattr__` and `__dict__`, an engine is created to map local HAL attributes (compatible with cold reloading) onto the ZI qubit object (which ultimately holds the dictionary data of the qubit parameters)

+## SOFTqpu

+Although this is a general object used to house a network of qubits and couplings (can be multiple between any two qubits), it implements `ZIbase` to ensure that it can integrate with the ZI objects.
+Specifically, it has the ability to export a *QPU topology* object for use with the ZI *workflows*.